xGuix/MediScreen/README.md

 **The patients health keeper**

 MediScreen help in detecting risk for disease. <br>
-Using a predictive analysis of patient populations at an effordable cost.
+Using a predictive analysis of patient populations at an affordable cost.

 ## Getting Started